-EDU 685 EMOTIONAL AND BEHAVIORAL DISORDERS WITH FIELD EXPERIENCE
+EDU 685 EMOTIONAL AND BEHAVIORAL DISORDERS WITH FIELD EXPERIENCE work with students with emotional and behavioral disorders.

-This course is designed to provide teachers who wish to be certified in special education with the tools necessary to work with students with emotional and behavioral disorders.
 Participants will examine the various causes and theories for these disorders.
 There will be an additional focus on recognizing these disorders and managing them in the inclusive classroom using various positive behavior interventions and other appropriate methods.
 This course requires 10 hours of volunteer time with students with emotional and behavioral disabilities.